 Don’t waste time on only revision or only on syllabus completion.
-The revision will be helpful if you are able to apply your concepts or can use your thinking ability while solving papers.
-This will help you to make yourself understand whether you are able to solve your paper in the UPSC Exam.
+The revision will be helpful if you can apply your concepts or can use your thinking ability while solving papers.
+This will help you to make yourself understand whether you can solve your paper in the UPSC Exam.

 Don’t go for syllabus completion (i.e. don’t study new topics which you have not studied at all) at the last moment.
 Just revise those that you have studied so far.
-This will help you be better in those areas of the UPSC Syllabus that you have studied, else everything (i.e.old concepts and the new concepts) will be tangled in your mind.
+This will help you be better in those areas of the UPSC Syllabus that you have studied, or else everything (i.e., old concepts and new concepts) will be tangled in your mind.

 Remember “practice makes perfect”.
 The more you practice, the more your concepts (or learning or thinking ability or intellect) will be polished for UPSC Prelims.

 Note: Since everyone is different from one another, our preparation and revision methodology will also be different.